-The DOE has granted Bear Head LNG authority to export LNG derived from U.S. produced natural gas to both FTA and Non-FTA countries.
+The U.S. Department of Energy (DOE) has granted Bear Head LNG authority to export LNG derived from U.S. produced natural gas to both FTA and Non-FTA countries.
 The DOE has also granted Bear Head LNG authority to export U.S. natural gas to Canada, allowing export of up to 440 bcf per year of U.S. natural gas to Canada.
 Finally, in tandem with the non-FTA export permit, DOE determined that Bear Head LNG does not require DOE's authorization for Canadian natural gas to pass through U.S. pipelines (in transit) on its way to the export facility in Nova Scotia.